roman-milk/roman-milk.github.io/victoria-the-slut.md

  "Mmmmm it tastes yummy!"
 Jenny said licking the sticky mess off Vic's face then kissing her, swapping cum between them.

  "You two sluts get enough?"
 I asked, chuckling, watching the two of them share the remains of my cum.
-Report_Story #8